GeodesicsGR/Satellite-Collision-Detection-Python/README.md

 # Satellite Collision Prevention and Orbital Mechanics
-For our school's science fair project, my partner and I are coding a satellite collision prevention software.
+For our school's science fair project, my partner and I are coding a satellite collision prevention software in C++, implementing orbital mechanical constructs in programming.